Feilotter-lab/ringStudy/README.md

 # ringStudy
-A repository for the ring study  files
+A repository for the ring study  files.